-If we take an example a DIY installation of 4x5 metre summer house in the back of a garden, excluding site survey and the position of the piles are marked, you can install nine screw piles from UKHelix.com by hand in a couple of hours.
+If we take an example a DIY installation of 4×5 metre summer house in the back of a garden, excluding site survey and the position of the piles are being marked out, you can install nine screw piles from UKHelix.com by hand in an around half a day (Note you will need a couple of strong individuals).
 Building on the screw piles could start on the same day.

 And don’t forget, screw piles can be installed in most weather conditions.

-On commercial jobs where the contractor has a skilled team and a fast install method, for example and excavator with suitable head attachment for screwing piles, large installation jobs can be executed with impressive speed, potentially saving days of labour costs.
+On commercial jobs where the contractor has a skilled team and a fast install method, for example an excavator with suitable head attachment, large installation jobs can be executed with impressive speed, potentially saving days of labour costs.

 Some examples could be a contract to install several pod houses, building walkways through nature reservations or sound barrier installations.